 MYTH: IIDs can drain your car battery.

 Reality: Unless you just don’t drive your car for two weeks straight, it’s unlikely that your interlock device will drain your battery to the point where it wouldn’t start.
 It’s understandable that you’d be worried about damage to your vehicle, but this isn’t something you’ll really need to be concerned about.
-As long as your vehicle’s electrical system is in good working order, there’s no reason why an IID should harm your battery.
+As long as your vehicle’s electrical system is in good working order, the ignition interlock draining your battery should not be a concern.

 MYTH: These devices are expensive to install.

 Reality: It’s true that you will have to bear the cost of the IID installation and operation.
-Some states do have programs to help offenders who cannot afford these costs.
+Some states do have programs to help offenders who cannot afford the full ignition interlock device costs.
 Fortunately, they probably aren’t as high as you’d think.
 MADD estimates that installation costs anywhere from $70 to $150 to install, and anywhere from $60 to $80 every month for calibration and device monitoring.
-Your DUII defense attorney will tell you that you should refrain from drinking alcohol during this time, so the money you’ll save on alcohol purchases could easily go towards this expense.
+Your DUII defense attorney will tell you that you should refrain from drinking alcohol during this time, so the money you’ll save on alcohol purchases could easily go toward these IID costs.

 If you’ve been charged with driving under the influence of intoxicants, you’ll need an experienced DUII defense attorney to help protect your rights.
 Contact us today to learn more.